mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

 Just go ahead and click **Continue** and if all proceeds as expected, you will reach the final “Complete!” screen and a file named **LocalSettings.php** will be downloaded to your local system via your web browser.

-You now need to get that **LocalSettings.php** file from your local machine in some way and install it right insie your server’s MediaWiki install root.
+You now need to get that **LocalSettings.php** file from your local machine in some way and install it right inside your server’s MediaWiki install root.

 For example—assuming the **LocalSettings.php** was downloaded into your user’s **/Downloads/** directory—you could copy it from there to your server user’s home directory by running this **scp** command; be sure to change **[username]** and **domain_name_or_IP** to match your specific user name and server address values:

     scp ~/Downloads/LocalSettings.php [username]@[domain_name_or_IP]:.

-And once that has been copied over, login to your server and just move it over to the your installed MediaWiki root by running this command **mv** command:
+And once that has been copied over, login to your server and just move that **LocalSettings.php** file over to the your installed MediaWiki root by running this **mv** command:

     sudo mv ~/LocalSettings.php /var/www/LocalSettings.php